tensorflow/tensorflow/SECURITY.md

 TensorFlow
 [**models**](https://developers.google.com/machine-learning/glossary/#model) (to
 use a term commonly used by machine learning practitioners) are expressed as programs that TensorFlow executes.
-TensorFlow's programs are encoded as computation [**graphs**](https://developers.google.com/machine-learning/glossary/#graph).
+TensorFlow programs are encoded as computation [**graphs**](https://developers.google.com/machine-learning/glossary/#graph).